 The job you just submitted is the first element of a sequence of jobs.
-These jobs include the computing job itself, post processing jobs like: pack, create_ts, create_se and visualization jobs like monitoring and atlas which are started at given frequencies.
+These jobs include the computing job itself, post processing jobs like: rebuild, pack, create_se and diagram jobs like monitoring and atlas which are started at given frequencies.